adam-p/yesterday-i-learned/linux.md

 1. [coreutils](https://www.gnu.org/software/coreutils/coreutils.html) is like [BusyBox](https://busybox.net/), except BusyBox isn't a whiney bitch complaining about calling it GNU/BusyBox/Linux all the time (even though they are both GPL licenced).
 1. `rsync --remove-source-files ...` removes the source files after transfer is complete, effectively an `mv`. `--dry-run` might be useful if you are unsure what gets deleted.
 1. [` export HISTFILE=/dev/null`](http://stackoverflow.com/questions/6475524/how-to-prevent-commands-to-show-up-in-bash-history) (space in front) disables command history recording for the session.
+1. The [maximum number of levels for symlinks](https://unix.stackexchange.com/questions/53087/how-do-you-increase-maxsymlinks) is reportedly hardcoded to 40.
+1. Adding something like `ALL: 63.143.42.245` to your `/etc/hosts.deny` prevents that IP from connecting to your server.
+(In this case, 63.143.42.245 is an actual offender.)

 ## Tmux